AIT-Technology-PLC/ArifSchoolFee/README.md

-## About Onrica SmartWork
+## About AIT TECHNOLOGY ERP

-**Onrica SmartWork** is a multi-tenant ERP solution.
+**Ait Tech ERP** is a multi-tenant ERP solution.

-With its number of modules & features, **Onrica SmartWork** allows businesses to achieve a high level of synchronization among departments and units of a business.
+With its number of modules & features, **ait erp** allows businesses to achieve a high level of synchronization among departments and units of a business.

 ##### Characteristics: